The employee understood from day one.

 38 years old · developer

 Karim is on the autism spectrum.
-Precise on details, comfortable with technical work, he needs topics to be predictable and prepared ahead of time.
+Precise with details, comfortable with technical topics, he needs subjects to be predictable and prepared in advance.

 - Announce changes in advance